Keys to visual expertise: Kirchoff develops novel learning method

 In January, the company was one of 40 worldwide semifinalists in the Elance Big Idea Start-Up competition – an endorsement for its potential in both academic and commercial fields.
 “I had never done this before or even seen a pitch before, so it was a new experience,” shared the professor.
 “But it went really well.”
 Since then, Metis has been a finalist at the Charlotte Venture Challenge and PTP Next competitions.
 This year Kirchoff also received the 2014 UNC Board of Governors Award for Excellence in Teaching and the 2014 Charles Edwin Bessey Teaching Award from the Botanical Society of America.

 Kirchoff’s first foray into the commercial market?
 Bird watchers.
 “There are a lot of people out there who are interested in improving their skills in bird identification.
 With a focus group of birding enthusiasts from the Piedmont Bird Club here in Greensboro, we have pilot tested a prototype of the software.
 We got excellent feedback, which we are incorporating into the next version, an app for mobile devices.”

 “We are excited to take these techniques and apply them to different areas where visual learning is important,” says Kirchoff.
 “We are looking to revolutionize learning.”

 Article author Mary McLean is a Media and Communication Intern with the UNCG Office of Research and Economic Development.
 She researches and writes articles about the on and off campus impacts of UNCG research.
-Mary is a sophomore at UNCG, majoring in English and minoring in Media Studies.
+Mary is a junior at UNCG, majoring in English and minoring in Media Studies.
 Her interest in journalism and communication led her to her current position.